abyssDS/sfmlWiki/TutorialGQE-Engine.md

 ```

-Notice how we can create variables of *both* clock classes by using their Namespace tag.
+Notice how we can create variables of *both* Clock classes by using their Namespace tag.
 Because typing the namespace MyStuff in front of every variable gets tedious it is often helpful to put a single line at the top of your .cpp or .hpp file that will tell the compiler that you are using EVERY class inside of some Namespace as shown here:

 ```cpp